This guide will show exactly how a cross-collateral mortgage works and how cross-collateralisation can hold back your property loans.

-Cross collateralization is a finance term that is used when a loan is secured by two or more properties.
+Cross collateralisation is a finance term used when a loan is secured by two or more properties.

-If you have a home and borrowed additional money for an investment property from the same bank they often cross collateralize or cross secure the properties to lend you additional money.
+If you have a home and want to borrow additional money for an investment property from the same bank, they often cross-collateralise or cross-secure the properties to lend you additional money.